-Eligible projects must comply with all applicable regulatory documents (including but not limited to the VBMP, Carlsbad Municipal Code, Landscaping Manual, etc) for topics on which this document is silent.
+Eligible projects must comply with all applicable objective standards in the Village and barrio Master Plan and Carlsbad Municipal Code for topics on which this document is silent.

 1.7 Conflicting Standards

 Where a standard exists for the same topic, in this Appendix and another applicable city regulatory documents, the standards in this Appendix shall prevail.